RECENT UPDATES

 Language consultant: Mateja Dermelj

-Co-production: Jewish Cultural Centre Ljubljana,
+Jewish Cultural Centre Ljubljana,

-Mini teater and Prešeren Theatre Kranj
+Prešeren Theatre Kranj

 With special thanks to Asher Kravitz